Estimated reading time: 8 minutes

 But remember that:

-Google has some great apps like Docs, Sheets, and Meet, which is a bonus when using Gmail.
-Just be aware that Google Contacts is not HIPAA compliant, and it integrates closely with Gmail.
+Google has some great apps like Docs, Sheets, and Meet, which are a bonus when using Gmail.
+Just be aware that Google Contacts is not HIPAA-compliant and integrates closely with Gmail.

 If you're tech-savvy or run a large practice with a tech team, you should be OK.
 But for everyone else, it might be difficult, time-consuming, and expensive to set up.

-Google provides free standard support with their Business Starter plan.
+Google provides free standard support with its Business Starter plan.
 But as a large tech company, their support may struggle to understand the needs of a small healthcare practice.

 Here at Hushmail, we have conversations with our healthcare customers about supporting HIPAA compliance every day.
 Our plans include full support at no extra cost.
-You can speak with real people on the phone or online and have unscripted conversations.
+You can get help from a real person when you need it.
+We'll guide you through setup and answer your questions along the way.

 Gmail was built as an email service for all companies, not just healthcare practices.
 While this makes it versatile, it does mean that any updates aren't prioritized with healthcare users in mind.